 Contributing solutions to a global crisis: Launch of the Edinburgh Antimicrobial Resistance Strategy

-The symposium will showcase the wide variety of on-going research into AMR at the University of Edinburgh, and will conclude with a panel discussion addressing current and future opportunities for research funding.
+The symposium showcased the wide variety of on-going research into AMR at the University of Edinburgh, and concluded with a panel discussion addressing current and future opportunities for research funding.

 - Global and local epidemiology of AMR